Acknowledgement & Acceptance

 make by prioritising your own

-you can do for the chemically
+well-being are the best thing you can do for the chemically

 dependent person.